 South Bend is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, South Bend is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in South Bend who work in office and administrative support (14.19%), sales jobs (10.11%), and food service (8.06%).

-The education level of South Bend citizens is a little higher than the average for US cities and towns: 23.76% of adults in South Bend have at least a bachelor's degree.
+The citizens of South Bend are slightly better educated than the national average of 21.84% for all cities and towns, with 23.76% of adults in South Bend having a bachelor's degree or advanced degree.

 The per capita income in South Bend in 2010 was $19,482, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $77,928 for a family of four.
 However, South Bend contains both very wealthy and poor people as well.